Hit 'Em High (The Monstars' Anthem)

-"Hit 'Em High (The Monstars' Anthem)" is a single performed by B-Real, Coolio, Method Man, LL Cool J, and Busta Rhymes from the soundtrack to the 1996 film, Space Jam.
-Though the movie received mixed reviews, the soundtrack was popular.
-It failed to reach the Billboard Hot 100, but was successful in the United Kingdom.
-The video, directed by Hype Williams, is in black and white and features scenes from the movie, mostly the Monstars.
+"Hit 'Em High (The Monstars' Anthem)" is a single performed by American rappers B-Real, Coolio, Method Man, LL Cool J, and Busta Rhymes from the soundtrack to the 1996 film, Space Jam.
+Though the song failed to enter the US Billboard Hot 100, it was successful in Europe, reaching number one in Norway and number eight in the United Kingdom.
+The music video, directed by Hype Williams, is in black and white and features scenes from the movie, mostly the Monstars.
 The rappers wore the Monstars' jerseys from the movie while rapping on a basketball court.